HeshengChomsky/AAT/README.md

 ## create training datasets
-You can  download the training data from the cloud disk to train the AAT:[Datasets](https://huggingface.co/datasets/tianleh/training_datasets/tree/main) or run the script directly and it will automatically load the model parameters from huggingface.
+You can  download the training data from the cloud disk to train the AAT:[Datasets](https://huggingface.co/datasets/tianleh/training_datasets/tree/main) or run the following script.
 ```
 python create_training_data.py
 ```